NetApp/harvest/docs/quickstart.md

 Welcome to the NetApp Harvest Getting Started Guide.
 This tutorial will guide you through the steps required to deploy an instance of NetApp Harvest, Prometheus, and Grafana on a Linux platform to monitor an ONTAP cluster.

 This tutorial uses `systemd` to manage Harvest, Prometheus, and Grafana.
-If you would rather, run the processes directly, feel free to ignore the sections of the tutorial that setup `systemd` service files.
+If you would rather run the processes directly, feel free to ignore the sections of the tutorial that set up `systemd` service files.

 ### 1. Set Installation Path